matt-harrison/starwars/README.md

 # http-server .

 REFACTOR:
-* make enemy projectile rate a property of the level?
-  * weaponCount redundant to game.count?
-  * isWeaponReady redundant to low shoot probability?
-  * (isWeaponReady also used for player max shoot rate)
 * code formatting
   * explicitly map all objects (instead of Object.assign) for readability?
   * distribute functions to relevant class or move to utils
   * migrate all functions from app to utils? (game as arg?)
   * share common logic across actor, player, etc as utils?
-  * 1. prefix level names for sortability?
 * performance improvements
   * audit each function
   * audit each class